Pylons/pyramid_cookbook/docs/deployment/uwsgi_cookiecutter_1_nginx.rst

         #                                       so that you don' have to.
         #                                       Also enables logging

 #.
 Verify that the output of the previous step includes a line that looks
     approximately like this:

     .. code-block:: bash

         WSGI app 0 (mountpoint='/') ready in 1 seconds on interpreter 0x5615894a69a0 pid: 8827 (default app)

     If any errors occurred, you will need to correct them.
-If you get a ``uwsgi: unrecognized option '--ini-paste-logged'``, may sure you are specifying the python3 plugin.
+If you get a ``uwsgi: unrecognized option '--ini-paste-logged'``, make sure you are specifying the python3 plugin.

     If you get an error like this: